 The Family Medical Leave Act of 1993 (FMLA) requires US companies with over 50 employees to provide eligible employees with 12 weeks of unpaid leave.
 If this is you, you may want to look into how to prepare for those weeks without the income you are accustomed to.
 This could mean better budgeting, working extra work hours, saving vacation time, or all of the above.
 While this is the minimum required by law, many companies are taking steps to improve their benefits packages including paid and extended time off.
 Whatever your situation is, make sure you understand your rights and talk to your employer about your options.

 Babies grow up fast and before you know it, that onesie you bought them as a newborn will be too small.
 Garage sales and discount stores are great places to shop for things like decorations, clothes, and toys.
 Keep your eyes open for deals before your baby arrives and you’ll spend (and worry) less later on.
-Keep in mind while a lot of baby gear is fine to use second-hand, it’s better to buy some items new, especially if there is any question around safety.
-Items such as car seats, cribs, and strollers have evolved over the years, so you’ll want to stick with something current.
+Keep in mind that while a lot of baby gear is fine to use second-hand, it’s usually better to buy some items new, especially if there is any question around safety.
+Items such as car seats, cribs, and strollers have evolved over the years, so you’ll likely want to stick with something current.

 Your lifestyle will change with children—assessing it early will save you stress down the road.
 Two large financial costs to evaluate include your home and car.
 You should consider whether your current home suits where you’d like to raise a family, including your local school district.
 Do you have enough space?
 Want a yard?
 Make a list of your home must-haves and start looking early.
 As for your car, it may be time to trade it in for a four-door hatchback with the latest safety features.
 Get ahead of these changes and you’ll be glad you did.